lancegosu/Qdoc/README.md

 # Qdoc - AI-powered Article Assistant

-Qdoc utilizes a Large Language Model (LLM) to summarize articles from a given URL or PDF.
+Qdoc is a Flask web application that utilizes a Large Language Model (LLM) to summarize articles from a given URL or PDF.
 Additionally, it can answer questions related to the article using the conversation history, the article's content, and common knowledge.

 ## Purpose